 1. Hair Products

 They may make your tresses look amazing, but hair products can often be some of the biggest offenders of shoulder acne.
 Especially if you have long hair, overly oily and greasy hair products can rub off onto your shoulders, leading to more acne flareups.
+In addition to causing breakouts on your shoulder, hair products are also a culprit in facial acne, specifically forehead acne.

 2. Your Own Hair